What is 0.81796 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 81796 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 81796 are: 1 2 4 11 13 22 26 44 52 121 143 169 242 286 338 484 572 676 1573 1859 3146 3718 6292 7436 20449 40898 81796